 People refuse to come to the gym out of fear of getting judged.
 We all know this.
 So how do you overcome that?
 Let them get a taste of your gym culture.
 Just like when you start a new job, it takes a little bit of understanding and getting used to in order to grow comfortable with the environment.

-Offer 1-on-1 sessions for free for clients so that they can develop that sense of comfort with your gym right off the bat.
+Offer 1-on-1 sessions for clients so that they can develop that sense of comfort with your gym right off the bat and build extra value around the membership purchase.
 This not only will improve your rate of signups, but it can also improve the rate at which people purchase personal training sessions.

 These sessions can be actual training sessions or just tours of the gym so that customers can become more familiar with the equipment.
 This is an important moment where those sales conversations will come into play.
 Therefore, keep your staff up to date and well advised on how to lead these conversations to a positive conclusion for your gym.